ryanrolds/picar/README.md

 Raspberry Pi + OpenCV driven car.
 Uses cascades trainned in cat detection to follow a house cat.

+> Note this is a work in progress and is often broken.
+A v1.0, or any version then 0.0.1, has yet to be released or tagged.

 ## Parts

 * Raspberry Pi 3